WebAssembly/component-model/design/mvp/Concurrency.md

 pthreads are expected to sometimes be used in this manner.
-On the other hand, immediately tearing down a component instance as soon as the last byte of an outgoing stream is written and active Core WebAssembly execution returns or suspends will break the abovementioned post-return use cases if they involve waiting on `async` operations to complete.
+On the other hand, immediately tearing down a component instance as soon as the last byte of an outgoing stream is written and active Core WebAssembly execution returns or blocks will break the abovementioned post-return use cases if they involve waiting on `async` operations to complete.

 To resolve this tension, threads are implicitly distinguished by a "keep-alive"